 Now really short of breath, Kaede finally noticed that Pascal was examining her with an odd expression: lopsided smile, single raised eyebrow, and amusement dancing in his eyes.
 "Professor or scholar?"
 He asked.

 "I wanted to be."
 She replied in a low, somber whisper filled with nostalgia.
 "Not teach in the traditional sense, but to write books and become the historical advisor to a media studio.
 Only scholars delve deep into academic books.
 Spreading the wisdom of history would require the use of games, serializations, movies, all that and more."

 "How is a game supposed to teach history?"
 Pascal was growing more and more intrigued as he turned into one of the dormitory keep's spiraling tower staircases.
 "And what is a movie?"

 "In my world we have tools capable of running a display screen -- kind of similar to those illusion projectors in the library.
 Games running on those tools can be made to simulate a variety of circumstances, from managing a business to fighting a battle to even leading an entire country.
 Of course, it's far simpler than the real thing and made to entertain by stimulating people's need for an intellectual challenge.
 Movies are similar, except instead of being a simulation, it merely shows a recording of actors portraying a scripted story."

-"It's called 'standardized education'," Kaede spoked the term with pride.
-"It doesn't mean everyone will be wise enough to seek knowledge, but it encourages people to and ensures those who do are capable of finding it."
+"It's called 'standardized education' -- when society provides a free basic education to every child as they grow up," Kaede explained with pride.
+"It doesn't mean every individual will be wise enough to seek knowledge.
+However it encourages people to, and it ensures that those who do, know how to find it."

-Coming up to his dorm room, he waved his hand with a term for Unlock, and the door clicked open.
+The two of them soon reached his dormitory room.
+Pascal waved his hand and spoke a term for Unlock, and the door clicked open.